To the untrained eye, salamanders can be difficult to distinguish from each other.

 Four-toed salamanders are relatively small (1–2.5 inches long), with a slender, cylindrical body and pale-yellow or light brown coloring.

-The four-toed salamander is only found in Missouri in southern counties, including Cape Girardeau, Bollinger, Butler, Ste.
+The four-toed salamander is only found in southern Missouri counties, including Cape Girardeau, Bollinger, Butler, and Ste.
 Genevieve and St. Louis.

-These types of salamanders in Missouri are considered extremely rare and thus have been placed on their conservation list by state officials.
+These salamanders in Missouri are considered extremely rare and thus have been placed on their conservation list by state officials.

 These types of salamanders in Missouri can be found under rocks and logs near creeks and streams.
 They feed on insects, spiders, worms, and slugs.